Capital Financial Plan

-The UCLA ten-year Capital Financial Plan is a framework that guides the campus in prioritizing capital investments in support of its academic program, and identifies capital investment and facilities needs aligned with UCLA’s Long Range Development Plan (as amended in March 2009) and Physical Design Framework (July 2009).
+The UCLA Capital Financial Plan is a framework that guides the campus in prioritizing capital investments in support of its academic program, and identifies capital investment and facilities needs aligned with UCLA’s Long Range Development Plan (as amended in January 2018) and Physical Design Framework (July 2009).

 Seismic Program Since the mid-1980s, the campus has completed seismic corrections to 64 structures totaling nearly 9.8 million gross square feet (gsf), and has work in progress on five structures totaling 435,000 gsf.
 Since 1990, the campus has used 93% of its State funds designated for capital outlay and considerable campus resources to address this effort.
 During 2019-20, buildings without current ratings and buildings with newly identified structural deficiencies (including Powell Library and Young Research Library) will be analyzed in accordance with the 2017 amended UC Seismic Safety Policy.

 Deferred Maintenance There is a need to renew systems in more than 50 buildings that are 25 to 80 years old.
 UCLA has estimated over $1 billion in deferred maintenance needs and this figure is anticipated to increase once the University’s Integrated Campus Asset Management Program (ICAMP) has systematically evaluated all buildings on campus.
 Renewal scope would involve replacement of obsolete building systems, utility infrastructure and life safety systems; modernization initiatives to improve functionality and space utilization; refurbishment of classrooms; and repairs to campus hardscape and roadways.